Skip to main content

 § 211.166 – Stability testing Chemical Kinetics & Degradation Pathways Mandates a program to determine the appropriate storage conditions and expiration dates.
 This ensures the hormone remains potent and does not degrade into potentially harmful substances throughout its shelf life, guaranteeing consistent therapeutic effect.

-The FDA’s requirements for are a direct application of established scientific principles to protect public health.
+The FDA’s requirements for outsourcing facilities are a direct application of established scientific principles to protect public health.
 They create a system where every critical parameter of the compounding process is controlled, monitored, and verified.
 For the individual seeking to optimize their endocrine function, this regulatory science provides a foundation of trust, ensuring that the powerful molecules they introduce into their system are precisely what they are intended to be ∞ pure, potent, and safe.

 References